freedomofpress/securedrop-protocol/docs/README.md

 - The challenge list is regenerated with fresh randomness for each request.
 - The server does not expose retrieval-dependent or message-dependent timing, logging, or status information.

+The protocol uses a fixed nonce for challenge encryption because shared keys are constructed to be ephemeral.
+The key pair is derived from DH shares from the receiver fetch key and the ephemeral sender and server scalars.
+If a malicious sender reuses their DH scalar when constructing messages and the server uses a single scalar per-request, the derived key will be identical and the attacker may recover the plaintext message ID.
+Per-message scalars `r_k` MUST be used when using a fixed nonce for challenge encryption for message ID confidentiality.

 This provides fetch-result **unobservability**: a sender cannot determine from the public API whether a receiver solved a challenge or retrieved a message.

 ### Challenge Unlinkability